“What difference does it make which God I worship? Aren’t they all the same?”

-6. All other religious beliefs, including Islam’s, except for the Christian faith, say that their followers must do a larger number of good than bad actions in order to be blessed after death.
+6. All other religious beliefs, except for the Christian faith, say that their followers must do a larger number of good than bad actions in order to be blessed after death.

 My point is that if you choose the wrong God, you may lose out in this life and the next.
-God convinced me of the truths of the numbers three and seven above — and changed my life.
+God convinced me of the truths of the numbers three and seven above — and changed my whole life in many ways.

 Which God do you think is the right one?
 You can learn how he convinced me in my last blog post.